Quantitative AI Risk Assessments: Opportunities and Challenges: Quantitative Risk Dimensions

 \subsection{Explainability}

-Explanations can provide information to a human about why a model made a \textit{particular} decision.
+Explanations can provide information to a human about why a model created a \textit{particular} output.
+With generative AI, explanability can help a user understand which parts of the input the model relied on to produce an output~\cite{Chaudhury2022XFACTORAC,Murugesan2023,paes2024multilevelexplanationsgenerativelanguage}.
 This complements the more global information associated with overall model transparency or understandability.
 Explanations can reduce the risk of an inappropriate AI decision because humans can reason about and take corrective actions that lie outside the model's competence (e.g., deciding that someone near a decision boundary should be classified differently for reasons not considered by the model).
 Additionally, regulations such as \cite{gdpr,illinois} require certain kinds of decisions to be explainable.
-Although AI Explainability is a flourishing research topic~\cite{kush-book} with many tools available~\cite{aix360,lime,shap}, there is still a need for ways to assess the inherent explainability of a model, especially from the perspective of those who will be given an explanation.
+Although AI Explainability is a flourishing research topic~\cite{kush-book} with many tools available~\cite{aix360,lime,shap}, there is still a need for ways to assess the inherent explainability of a model.

-The above risk dimensions are by no means comprehensive, but the fact that computable metrics are already available strongly suggests that quantitative risk assessment is not only possible, but also likely to be valuable.
-Unfortunately, not all quantitative metrics are equally useful.
-We next detail what makes one metric more suitable than another.